8th Grade Curriculum

 Physical Science 8

 Through the English 8 course, students will further expand their previous knowledge of English concepts and skills.
 The focus will be on students to gain a deeper understanding of vocabulary, grammar, reading, writing, research and oral presentation skills.
-Several of these skills and topics are taught cohesively as this allows students to recognize the how writing, reading and all other aspects of the English course not only compliment each other but are also necessary for success in other academic areas and in life.
+Several of these skills and topics are taught cohesively as this allows students to recognize the how writing, reading and all other aspects of the English course not only complement each other but are also necessary for success in other academic areas and in life.
 Students will have several opportunities to express themselves through writing and speaking.
 They will also deepen their research skills throughout this course.

 Several forms of technology will be used throughout the school year to helps students develop a variety of strategies for reading, writing, researching and presenting ideas.
 Students will work both individually and in groups on projects and pieces that they will create.
 Students will be encouraged to respectfully critique each other as they work together to fine-tune their writing and speaking.
 They will also work together to examine and critique published works.